Updated COVID-19 Protocols as of 9-11-22

 There will be some continued change that feels like a loss, and some that feels like an opportunity.
 It is okay to grieve the changes in our rituals and gatherings.
 It is also okay to look for the ways our creativity is drawing us into new, more accessible, ministries.
 We are in this together, and there will surely be a wide range of feelings that we are all processing.
 We will continue to create space for us to share and process our experiences together.

 Our staff and church leadership are prepared and poised to take on these new challenges.
-They have been working together for the past year and a half to ensure the safety of our congregation and to bring PCO’s ministry to life in new ways.
+They have been working together for the past two years to ensure the safety of our congregation and to bring PCO’s ministry to life in new ways.
 With the help of God, may our church continue to be a beacon of hope and a touchstone of care for all who encounter us.

 In hope and love,